tiepdotme/thesubstation-1/_venues/board-room.md

 image: "/uploads/the-substation-boardroom.jpg"
 ---

-**SUITABLE AS A CONFERENCE BREAK-OUT ROOM, BOARD ROOM OR CATERING SPACE.**
+The board room is suitable as a conference break-out room, board room or catering space, with the ability hold:

-30 guests: theatre style
+* 30 guests: theatre style

-16 guests: boardroom
+* 16 guests: boardroom

-14 guests: u-shape set-up
+* 14 guests: u-shape set-up